altermo/small.nvim/README.md

 # Small.nvim
-This is my personal collection of small plugins that I created for myself.
+This is a collection of small plugins (cause I can't stop making them).

-**As it is my personal plugins, I might change things without warning.**
+**I don't plan on doing good maintenance, so I might change things without warning.**

 The documentation might not be up to date